Skip to main content

 • File permissions: 0600 (owner read/write only)

-• Tokens expire after 1 hour
+• Access tokens expire after 1 hour

-• Refresh tokens extend session to 7 days
+• Refresh tokens extend session to 7 days (Dex default)

-• Automatic refresh on expiry
+• Automatic refresh when token is within 5 minutes of expiry

 Logout Command